 Training & Recruitment

-We offer training in Community Interpreting accredited by the Open College Network Northern Ireland at level 4.
-This course is for bilingual people interested in working as community interpreters and those already working as community interpreters within an ethnic minority community organisation.
-Courses run at various times throughout the year throughout Northern Ireland.
-The training course runs for 15 full days and learners will submit a portfolio of assessments following the end of the course.
-The assessments will include work in English and the student’s mother tongue language.
+We offer training in Community Interpreting accredited by the Open College Network Northern Ireland at Level 4.
+This course is for bilingual people interested in working as community and criminal justice interpreters across Northern Ireland.

 NICEM other training programmes: